mandynicole/brunchline/README.md

-> NOTE: This project was awaiting features that were slated for 3.0, which never came.
-The [Brunch repository](https://github.com/brunch/brunch) was officially archived on June 15, 2023, and with it this little idea for a starter.
+> The [Brunch repository](https://github.com/brunch/brunch) was officially archived on June 15, 2023, and with it, this little idea for a starter.
+Thankfully most, if not all, of the goals in this project could be replicated in 11ty or Astro.

 # Brunchline
 Brunchline intended to be a designer-friendly front-end tooling framework that took away the agony that can be setting and spinning up a development environment. tl;dr You should be designing, not architecting and configuring.

+> NOTE: This project was awaiting features that were slated for 3.0, which never came.

 ## Features